xuanrang/training/README.md

 # training
-- Create website by PHP -test
+- Create website by PHP